 For first time mothers, breastfeeding can seem overwhelming.
 A lactation consultant takes the mystery out of the learning process.
 The result is often a boost in confidence and a smoother transition home with your baby.

-Reach out to our supportive caregivers at the Magee-Womens Hospital of UPMC to connect with lactation professionals.
+Reach out to our supportive caregivers at the UPMC Magee-Womens Hospital to connect with lactation professionals.

 Call for Help: When to Call Your Lactation Consultant